Ferencvárosi TC

-Ferencvárosi Torna Club, known as Ferencváros ([ˈfɛrɛnt͡svaːroʃ]), Fradi, or simply FTC, is a professional football club based in Ferencváros, Budapest, Hungary, that competes in the Nemzeti Bajnokság I, the top flight of Hungarian football.
+Ferencvárosi Torna Club, commonly known as Ferencváros ([ˈfɛrɛnt͡svaːroʃ]), Fradi, FTC is a Hungarian professional football club based in Ferencváros, Budapest, that competes in the Nemzeti Bajnokság I, the top flight of Hungarian football.
 Ferencváros was founded in 1899 by Ferenc Springer and a group of local residents of Budapest's ninth district, Ferencváros.
-Ferencváros is best known internationally for winning the 1964–65 edition of the Inter-Cities Fairs Cup after defeating Juventus 1–0 in Turin in the final.
+Domestically, the club has won the Nemzeti Bajnokság I 36 times, Magyar Kupa 24 times and Szuperkupa 6 times—all competition records.
+Internationally, they won the 1964–65 edition of the Inter-Cities Fairs Cup after defeating Juventus 1–0 in Turin in the final.
 Ferencváros also reached the final in the same competition in 1968, when they lost to Leeds United, as well as the final in the 1974–75 season of the European Cup Winners' Cup, losing to Dynamo Kyiv.

 The best-known part of the club is the well-supported men's football team – the most popular team in the country.
 The parent multisport club Ferencvárosi TC divisions include women's football, women's handball, men's futsal, men's ice hockey, men's handball, men's water polo, cycling, gymnastics, athletics, wrestling, curling and swimming teams, some of which are highly successful.

 The club colours are green and white, and the club's mascot is a green eagle, hence another of the club's nicknames, The Green Eagles.

 History

 On 3 May 1899, Ferencvárosi TC was founded by citizens of the 9th district of Budapest.
-Ferencváros have played in the Nemzeti Bajnokság I since its inception in 1901, except for three seasons between 2006 and 2009.
-The club had financial problems therefore in 2006 the Hungarian Football Federation (MLSZ) withdrew the club's licence but this withdrawal was eventual deemed unauthorized.
+With the exception of three seasons between 2006 and 2009, Ferencváros have played in the Nemzeti Bajnokság I since its inception in 1901.
+The club's financial problems in 2006 resulted in the Hungarian Football Federation (MLSZ) withdrawing the club's licence; a withdrawal that was eventually deemed unauthorized.
 Following this, Fradi were promoted back to the first division in 2009.